Image

 They may argue for detention, oppose bond reductions, and resist diversion.
 During discovery, prosecutors rely heavily on 911 calls, bodycam footage, forensic tests, medical files, phone records, and social media posts.
 They also push hearsay exceptions at pretrial hearings and try to limit defense evidence through motions in limine.

-Knowing their playbook matters.
+Understanding their strategy makes a major difference.
 Our violent crimes defense team in Mascoutah, IL includes former prosecutors who know how the state builds cases.
-This experience allows us to anticipate the state’s moves, challenge unreliable evidence, and keep the case focused on the evidence – what can be proved lawfully and credibly to a jury.
+That experience lets us predict the state’s tactics, attack weak or unreliable evidence, and focus the trial on what can actually be proved to a jury.

 How a Violent Crimes Lawyer in Mascoutah, IL Builds Your Defense